Outdoor Winter Fun Gifts 2023

 Unless you’re really close to the equator, winter does mean at least a little more darkness.
 Take advantage of this with National Geographic’s Night Sky Guide and check out the stars!
 The constellations are in different places in different seasons, so it can be fun to try to find new ones you don’t get to see during the summer.

 Just because it’s not cold doesn’t mean that the skies are always clear; sometimes winter means a lot of rain.
-The Rainwall Jacket is a family favorite for its quality, packability and the fact that it is available in a wide range of sizes.
+(Check out all our rain gear recommendations!)
+The Rainier Jacket is a family favorite for its quality, packability and the fact that it is available in a wide range of sizes.
 Made of ripstop nylon, it’s fully waterproof, windproof, and breathable.

 Winter Fun is Extra Special